Neilblaze/Map-Path-Segmentation/README.md

-# Semantic Segmentation of Roads in aerial imagery.
+# Semantic Segmentation of Roads in Satellite imagery

 Semantic segmentation is the process of classifying each pixel of an image into distinct classes using deep learning.
 This aids in identifying regions in an image where certain objects reside.